turingschool/backend-curriculum-site/module2/lessons/authentication.md

 ```
 Now when we run our tests, all should pass.

 ### Sessions

-Except we don't want them to pass just yet.
-We need to add our user's information to sessions so our user doesn't have to log in for each page they want to visit.
+Except we don't **WANT** them to pass just yet.
+We need to add our user's information to a session so our user doesn't have to log in for each page they want to visit.

 HTTP is a stateless protocol, which means there is no connection between each request sent.
-Nothing is being remembered.
-Sessions make it stateful.
-Without the idea of sessions, the user would have to identify, and probably authenticate, on every request.
+Nothing is being "remembered" by the server from one request to another.
+Sessions make it seem stateful.
+Without the idea of sessions, the user may have to probably authenticate on every request.

+#### Adding/Removing things from a session:

-* Set using `session[key] = value`
+* Set data for our user using hash key/values: `session[key] = value`
-* Clear using `session.clear`
+* Clear the ENTIRE session data for that user using `session.clear`

 ```ruby
 #controllers/users_controller.rb